gjohansson-ST/attribute_as_sensor/README.md

 ### Option 1 (preferred)

 Use [HACS](https://hacs.xyz/) to install
+Add as [custom repository](https://hacs.xyz/docs/faq/custom_repositories) to HACS

 ### Option 2

-Below config-folder create a new folder called`custom_components` if not already exist.
+1. Below config-folder create a new folder called`custom_components` if not already exist.

-Below new `custom_components` folder create a new folder called `attribute_as_sensor`
+2. Below new `custom_components` folder create a new folder called `attribute_as_sensor`

-Upload the files/folders in `custom_components/attribute_as_sensor` directory to the newly created folder.
+3. Upload the files/folders in `custom_components/attribute_as_sensor` directory to the newly created folder.

-Restart before proceeding
+4. Restart before proceeding

 ## Activate integration in HA

 [![Add integrations](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start?domain=attribute_as_sensor)

-After installation go to "Devices & Services" and then "helper" page in HA, press "+ Create helper" and find "Attribute as Sensor"
+After installation go to "Devices & services" and then "helper" page in HA, press "+ Create helper" and find "Attribute as Sensor"
 Follow onscreen information for the required information No restart needed